Having a garage sale is often done more out of necessity than out of desire.

 If you’re a really cynical sort, you can haul out your best items and refuse to sell them.
 After all, the good items WILL get people’s feet on the street and over to your sale.

-If you are going to sell the big tickets though (which is recommended) you need to reconcile the difference on them.
+If you are going to sell the big tickets though (which is recommended) you need to reconcile the difference between them.

 7. Display items like a retail store